virror/BehaviorTreeDesigner/README.md

 * Add this repository to your projects Assets folder.
 * In Unity, go to Window->Node Editor to open the Behavior Tree Editor.
-* In the Tree editor, click "New Canvas" and select "Behavior Canvas".
+* In the node editor toolbar, click "File", then "New Canvas" and select "Behavior Canvas".
 * Now you can create behaviors by clicking right mouse button and placing nodes.
-* NOTE: You must have a "Root" and no connected nodes with a single output can have it empty.
+* NOTE: You must have a "Root" node and no connected nodes with a single output can have it empty.
 * Save the Behavior tree using the "Save Canvas As" button.
 * Add a empty GameObject to the scene and add a "Behavior Manager" script to it.
 * Add the behavior tree reference and the agent reference and hit Play.